tirandagan/pi-shutdown-button/README.md

 ## Hardware

 A full list of what you'll need can be found [here](https://howchoo.com/g/mwnlytk3zmm/how-to-add-a-power-button-to-your-raspberry-pi#parts-list).
 At a minimum, you'll need a momentary push button (either NO or NC), some jumper wires, and a soldering iron.
-If you _don't_ have a soldering iron or don't feel like breaking it out, you can use [this prebuilt button](https://howchoo.com/shop/product/prebuilt-raspberry-pi-power-button?utm_source=github&utm_medium=referral&utm_campaign=git-repo-readme) instead.
+If you _don't_ have a soldering iron or don't feel like breaking it out, you can use [this  button](https://amzn.to/4hqJapD) but will need to add a header to attach it to the pi.

 ### Wiring